← Back to Home

 Healthcare Diagnostics

-On the other hand, AI in healthcare raises concerns around accuracy, trust, and bias.
+The bad.
+AI in healthcare raises concerns around accuracy, trust, and bias.
 A model trained on limited or skewed data might miss diagnoses for certain populations, worsening existing health disparities.
-There are also ethical and legal questions: who is responsible if an AI-driven diagnosis is wrong—the doctor, the developer, or the hospital?
+There are also ethical and legal questions: who is responsible if an AI-driven diagnosis is wrong — the doctor, the developer, or the hospital?
 Privacy is another issue, since training these systems requires enormous amounts of sensitive personal data.

 Energy use icon